-\textbf{Cchead Audio Dataset.} With the rapid development of deep multimodal learning \citep{RN34553,8103116} and audio-visual correspondence \citep{afouras2022self} in computer vision tasks, the audio has become an important input in scene understanding.
+\textbf{Cchead Audio Dataset.} With the rapid development of deep multimodal learning \citep{RN34553,8103116} and audio-visual correspondence \citep{afouras2022self} in computer vision tasks, audio has become an important input in scene understanding.
 The audiovisual modalities are complementary to each other.
-We collect the audio dataset for pedestrian detection and tracking in crowded scenes.
+We also collect the audio dataset.
 It contains 9 scenes: Classroom, Roof(+), Roof(Y), Roof(T), Street, School Road 1, School Road 2, School Parking Lot 1, and School Parking Lot 2.
-The audio signals, synchronized with the image sequences of our Cchead datset, are recorded by our cameras.
-The recorded time of audio signals is same to our Cchead dataset.
+The audio signals, synchronized with the image sequences of our Cchead dataset, are recorded by our cameras.
+The recorded time of audio signals is the same to our Cchead dataset.
 To open up future opportunities, we also make our Cchead Audio dataset publicly available.